Autism, ADHD, and Sleep: An Expert Guide on Neurodivergent Sleep

 Consequences of Autism and ADHD Sleep Struggles

 As you can imagine, the effects of sleep issues can really take a toll on the neurodivergent person.
 Because we tend to get less REM sleep than neurotypical people, we lose some of the benefits we need from REM.
 These include the consolidation of learning and memory that occurs during sleep (therefore we’re more likely to experience learning and memory difficulties as a result of poor sleep), the detoxification of the brain that happens during REM, boosts of serotonin and dopamine (therefore it’s more likely we struggle with our mood and mental health), and overall positive effects to neurotransmitters.
-And of course, when we get poor sleep, we are more likely to endanger ourselves (while driving, for instance), be more sensitive to stimulation, have a difficult time regulation our emotions, be less resilient to stress and change, and so on.
+And of course, when we get poor sleep, we are more likely to endanger ourselves (while driving, for instance), be more sensitive to stimulation, have a difficult time regulating our emotions, be less resilient to stress and change, and so on.

-Being able to track my sleep patterns using a smart watch has been very useful to me.
+Being able to track my sleep patterns using a smartwatch has been very useful to me.
 If you are interested in observing your unique sleep cycle, then I recommend considering an Apple watch or a Fitbit.

-Although this information can seem dire, there are ways we can aid in a better sleep cycle.
+Although this information can seem dire, there are ways we can aid in creating a better sleep cycle.
 Let’s get into how:

 Autism and ADHD Sleep Supports